Robotics and Autonomous SystemsFind a programme

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

-The FARSCOPE CDT programme has funds to support up to ten UK/EU students per year including fees, stipend (at standard RCUK Rates), research and travel expenses.
-The programme has no internal funding for non-EU students, but any applications received from self-funded international students will be considered.
+The FARSCOPE CDT programme has funds to support up to ten students per year including fees, stipend (at standard RCUK rates), research and travel expenses.
+Funding is also available for a small number of international candidates each year.